davidpallmann/hashnode-backups/cl74t6mrr00lissnv8t8u8k9o.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1661171148463/_0dSlLFR-.png align="left")

 ### Live Stream and Podcasts
-You'll also hear about podcasts and live stream events.
+You'll hear about podcasts and live stream events.
+Some of these events are impromptu, so following the feed is a good way to not miss them.

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1661169936010/_zD4-OwIb.png align="left")